Estival Interlude Lament

 But was given place in their ranks because I did not wail if I skinned a knee and was always willing to take on a challenge even if having only a slim chance of winning.
 There was always a margin of error on someone’s part, and first place sometimes came to the runt giving the incentive to participate in the next race or contest.

 But, the summers, at least in the beginning had a different flavor.
 My cousin is nine months older than me, a softer girl who did not punch or kick and would look in horror if she needed to physically defend herself … She, the soft country and I, the competitive city.

 Limbs torn off still standing trees after hurricanes became our trusty steeds as we emulated the lifestyle of our favorite radio or television cowboy.
-Climbing trees, hanging upside down and allowing ourselves to fall out of trees were a deliciously danger-filled fun time.
+Climbing trees, hanging upside down, and allowing ourselves to fall out of trees were deliciously danger-filled fun times.

 I still have the galvanized tubs my grandmother washed and rinsed clothes in on the one day a week we did not use them for our swimming pools.
 Looking at these same tubs today bring back sweet memories of lazy days spent in water browning like a ripe berry, and now, wonderment on how small they appear to my adult eyes.

 My grandchildren have a different childhood lifestyle.
 They make playdates because chance encounters even in this serene country setting can be deadly.
 They must be enshrouded in sunscreen and bug repellent.